How I Became A M.A.D Agent

 I submitted my application immediately, because let’s be honest, what could top the offer of being part of a team that possesses the capability of igniting the exponential growth among today’s youth?

-Benedict is a Leaderonomics M.A.D. agent who just completed his internship with the organisation.
+Benedict Yeoh is a Leaderonomics M.A.D. agent who just completed his internship with the organisation.
 He has a profound passion for teaching and contributing to society.
 Though seemingly impossible, his dream is to ‘eradicate’ mental illness in the future.
-If you’d like to connect with him, send us an email at editor@leaderonomics.com.
+If you’d like to connect and become a MAD Agent too, send us an email at info@leaderonomics.com.

 Share This